nishit546/CGxSU_Semester_1/Semester_3/DBMS/15_Normalization.md

 ## Rule

 - Must satisfy 1NF.

-- Remove partial dependency.
+There should not be any partial dependency

-Partial dependency occurs when a non-key attribute depends on only part of a composite key.
+1.All non - prime attributes must be fully dependent on primary key 2.Non Prime attribute can not depend on the part of Primary Key

 Example